dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 > [!TIP]
 > Always strive to use the latest version of .NET Aspire integrations to take advantage of the latest features, improvements, and security updates.

-_Integrations are two-fold_:
+## Integration types

+There are two types of integrations available in .NET Aspire:

-- **Resource integrations**: some integrations model resources that represent various services and platforms, such as caches, databases, logging, storage, and messaging systems.
+- **Resource integrations**:

+    Some integrations model resources that represent various services and platforms, such as caches, databases, logging, storage, and messaging systems.
 Resource integrations expose APIs that extend the <xref:Aspire.Hosting.IDistributedApplicationBuilder> interface.
+Their NuGet packages are tagged with at least the following: `aspire`, `integration`, and `hosting`.

-- **Client integrations**: provide a means of configuring existing libraries to connect to resource-backed integrations.
+- **Client integrations**:

+    Other integrations provide a means of configuring existing libraries to connect to resource-backed integrations.
 Client integrations expose APIs that extend the <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection> interface.
+Their NuGet packages are tagged with at least the following: `aspire`, `integration`, and `client`.

 While .NET Aspire _client integrations_ can be used without an app host (orchestrator) project, they're designed to work best with the [.NET Aspire app host](app-host-overview.md).
 Each integration is documented to provide details for installing, configuring, and using the integration in your app.